yieniggu/web3-exercise/README.md

 ## What are we testing?

-This exercise will show us what can you do in the following 3 fields:
+This exercise will show us:

+1. Your ability to receive and process instructions.
+1. Your ability to deploy an app to a cloud platform.
+1. Your ability to deliver a projects and explain the results.
+1. Your coding capabilities, specifically:
     1. Web2 - frontend, and a little bit of backend.
     1. Web3 - a little bit of Solidity (or Rust - your choice), not too deep.
     1. DevOps - working with a cloud service to deploy your solution.

 ## What are you building?